-In this guide to macro photography, we’ll cover how to start shooting great macro images, including the kit you’ll need, and techniques for improving your close-up photography.
+In this guide to macro photography, we cover how to start shooting great macro images, including the kit you’ll need, and techniques for improving your close-up photography.

 Macro photography – what is macro photography?

-Macro photography is quite simply extreme close-up photography and is traditionally defined as taking a photograph of a subject in “life-size” so that it is recorded in its actual size (or larger) on the camera’s sensor.
-Once you’ve captured the image, you can then display it larger on-screen or in print.
+Macro photography is quite simply extreme close-up photography, traditionally defined as taking a photograph of a subject in “life-size” so that it is recorded in its actual size (or larger) on the camera’s sensor.
+Once captured, the image, can then be displayed larger on-screen or in print.

 Macro photography lens – what is a macro lens?